cryptax/cryptax.github.io/content/posts/nullcon2024.md

 0x0040:   @ [ E o = 1 s f l P ; > v O B 7
 ```

 It is at the end of the EEPROM.
+See image below.

 ![](/images/nullcon24-hiddeninplain.png)

+> This step does not really involve computer science skills, it's more like cross-words.
+I wouldn't have completed it without hints, as the initial description does not suggest any particular direction.